 Before finding my way to film, I worked as a radio, podcast, and social media producer.
 I helped make shows for WCBS 880, WNYC, Gimlet Media, Spotify, and Elevate Labs.
 My man-on-the-street quiz videos have gotten millions of views on social media.

-My short, JOCK, was featured in the 2026 Nitehawk Shorts Festival.
-For my dramatic and prose work, I won the Mecklin Prize in Creative Nonfiction, the Eleanor Frost Playwriting Contest, and was featured in the Strafford Reading Series.
+My short, JOCK, premiered at the 2026 Nitehawk Shorts Festival.
+For my writing and prose work, I won the Mecklin Prize in Creative Nonfiction and the Eleanor Frost Playwriting Contest, and have been featured in the Strafford Reading Series, the Arizona Underground Film Festival, and Indie Fest LA.

 Find me on Instagram @max__wren